Hello & welcome to life in a hot pink apron.

 I started Hot Pink Apron.com in 2010 as simple scrapbook to collect my favourite recipes and those epic kitchen failures too ridiculous not to share.
 I was having so much fun playing with my food that I invited a few of the wittiest eaters I know to join the party.
 Hot Pink Apron has since become a supportive and vibrant community of hungry women eager to inspire with our adventures in foxy aprons.

-Today Hot Pink Apron.com is a collaborative blog loaded with honest, entertaining inspiration for any cook’s kitchen.
+We make good things happen.
+Most often edible things.
+Hot Pink Apron.com is a collaborative blog loaded with honest, entertaining inspiration for any cook’s kitchen.
 The website will always be home to this league of hungry women but the intention is to grow the brand into a charitable foundation powered by publications, multimedia productions and community events.
-A lot of good can come from collective creativity, in so many tasty ways, and often it can be triggered by something as simple as a foxy apron.
+A lot of good can come from collective creativity, in so many tasty ways.
+We believe it can be triggered by something as simple as a foxy apron.

 Each of the women involved in this collaboration, nicknamed Apronites, chronicle their kitchen adventures in their own unique voice with an individual approach.

 Dana is a self-confessed “pop-culture junkie” who loves to capture culinary events live.
 Managing Editor, Designer

 Location: Toronto, Canada

 Ingredient you couldn’t live without: Coffee.
 Real, dark roasted, fair trade, organic coffee beans freshly ground, accurately measured and brewed with purified water.
 I cannot function without that morning cup o’ joe.